 Want some help discovering the possibilities of our unique products?
 Have an idea for a tool that would aid you in getting amazing footage?
 We’re here for you!
 Contact us and check out our social media streams for awesome give-aways, contests, tutorials, and other insider info.
 And be sure to check out our User Videos for inspiration and a place to share your videos.
 Happy Filming!

 Justin Jensen founded Cinetics in 2011 by combining his passion for photography and building conceptual camera technologies, with the goal of making captivating camera movement available to all consumers.
-Justin developed Cinetics’ first modular product, CineSkates, as a student at the MIT Media Lab, where he turned to the crowdfunding website Kickstarter to raise production money through pre-sales.
+Justin developed Cinetics’ first modular product, CineSkates, as a student at MIT, where he turned to the crowdfunding website Kickstarter to raise production money through pre-sales.
 Justin has a mechanical engineering degree from UT Austin and a MBA from MIT.

 Eric Pak works closely with Justin on the development and testing of Axis360 and other products.
 Eric, also a UT Austin trained mechanical engineer, specializes in product design and engineering.
 Eric is a former machinist and race car drivetrain engineer.

 Augie Salmon has been on the Cinetics team since the initial CineSkates Kickstarter project.
 Augie and Avin Peters work together to hand build and test all Cinetics gear.
 They're both wicked smart electro-mechanical technicians.

 Brittany Clawson and Caroline Rohwedder have teamed up to form a dynamic marketing duo.
 Brit runs our web store and social media, and makes rad video too.
 Caroline is a super skillful graphic designer with a fine arts degree from Arizona State University.
 She designs web pages, makes product images and shoots video.